sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 ![syntax_helper1](../screenshots/syntax_helper1.png)

  The second smart feature in SAS Studio helps you correctly **format** your code.
-This is important to help yourself with clearly understanding your code - extremely important when you want to **go back to a program which you haven't opened in a while and want to rememeber quickly what you programmed**.
+This is extremely important to help yourself with clearly understanding your code when you want to **go back to a program which you haven't opened in a while and want to rememeber quickly what it is useful for**!

- Let's say we have coded this program:
+ Let's say we wrote the following:

 ```
 data trial;